Works Composed during the Pandemic: 2020-21

 More info and sheet music

-When I checked through Andrew’s most recent works on his website (‘Works on Opus Number Order', which I found had been kept up to date by our daughter Paula), I was amazed to see that Andrew had written a Violin Concerto.
+When I had recovered enough from my hydrocephalus following my operation, I was checking through Andrew’s most recent works on his website (‘Works in Opus Number Order', which I found had been kept up to date during my illness by our daughter Paula), I was amazed to see that Andrew had written a Violin Concerto.
 I could not recall Andrew writing such a work, let alone how it sounded.
 I immediately asked Andrew to play the Sibelius sound files of the concerto to me.
-I was thrilled to hear this exciting piece as if I was discovering it for the first time.
-Here are the final few bars of the last movement of the work, to give a flavour of the thrilling music which I discovered:
+I was overwhelmed to hear this intensely moving piece as if I was discovering it for the first time.
+Here are the final few bars of the last movement of the work, to give a flavour of the tremendous music which I discovered:

 September 30th 2019